HOW TO BE GREAT (3 FACTORS TO GREATNESS)

 Determination and dedication.

-To achieve anything requires faith and self-belief, vision, determination, and dedication, but also sacrifice.
-First Dane to reach the summit of Mount Everest w/o artificial oxygen, and DANISH ENDURANCE ambassador, Rasmus Kragh, states that he ”is willing to risk his life in order to achieve his goals”.
+Anything worth achieving requires sacrifice.
+First Dane to reach the summit of Mount Everest without artificial oxygen, and DANISH ENDURANCE ambassador, Rasmus Kragh, states that he ”is willing to risk his life in order to achieve his goals”.
 This has also taken its toll on Rasmus’ private life and relationships.

 Determination is defined as ”the ability to continue trying to do something, although it is very difficult”.
 However, you should not get too caught up.
 Try to find a balance in having a private life while attributing a significant amount of your time developing yourself in your focus areas.
 Make sure that you do what you have to do and then allow yourself some free time to enjoy yourself.
 In high school, Kobe Bryant would play basketball all day before attending house parties in the evenings.
 Then be up at 05:00 in the morning, ready to train. ‘’It didn’t feel like I was giving something up, it felt like I was gaining something every single day’’ says the five-time NBA champion.